 - The recorders help students review the materials in the class.

 - Voice recognition software to transcribe dictated reports.

-- An optical character recognition system to enter text or printed material into a computer through the use of a scanner.
+- An optical character recognition system to enter text or printed fabric into a computer through a scanner.

 - Word processors to compose written text.